by Kyler Tormey, The University of Texas at Austin College of Pharmacy

 The Environmental Protection Agency has compiled a full list of disinfectants which can be used against the coronavirus here.
 If you are unable to purchase disinfectant, the CDC recommends mixing your own disinfecting solution with common household items like 1/3 cup of bleach per gallon of water, or household hydrogen peroxide (3 percent).

 Protect your hands and reduce your exposure to potential coronavirus by wearing gloves while scrubbing high-touch surfaces.
 Throw away disposable gloves after one use.
 If using reusable gloves, dedicate them only to cleaning and wash them after each use as you would your hands.
-When removing gloves, use your gloved hand to pull the wrist of the other hand down, and turn the gloves into each other, as illustrated in this CDC graphic.
+When removing gloves, use your gloved hand to pull the wrist of the other hand down, and turn the gloves into each other.

 Whether or not you wear cleaning gloves, thoroughly wash your hands for 20 seconds with soap and water both before and after cleaning.
 Germs will often hide in the cracks and crevices of dry skin or long nails, so keep your nails short and use a hand cream or moisturizer after washing and drying your hands.